 Famous washed rind cheeses include Limburger, Vacherin Mont D’Or, and Taleggio, which is less assaulting than its other European counterparts.
 You might not know that Gruyère and Morbier are also washed rind cheeses.
 American washed rinds are having their time in the sun, too.
 Winnimere, Red Hawk, and Dorset are some of the few stinky specimens popping up at cheese counters across the country.
 Cowgirl Creamery’s Red Hawk, known as the “gateway” washed rind cheese, is made from a triple cream recipe and has mild rind.

-Washed rind cheeses can stand alone on a cheeseboard, but would be a spellbinding addition to a lunch of pumpernickel bread, cured meats, and cornichons.
+- Washed rind cheeses can stand alone on a cheeseboard but make a spellbinding addition to a lunch of pumpernickel bread, cured meats, and cornichons.
 Additionally, they make great pairings with ripe stone fruit like peaches and plums.

-This earthy Taleggio Risotto would be a fantastic fall dinner.
+- This earthy Taleggio Risotto is a fantastic fall dinner.